solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 This is great for floating point error, but bad for invariance as we cannot reproduce this consistently across instruction sets, so they also end up on the ban list.

+**Note:** These can give good performance benefits, as we have so many operations that look like FMAs and modern FMA ISA extensions can fuse many styles of FMA (fused mul-then-add, fused add-then-mul, fused mul-then-sub, etc.).
+We do support these, but only the user explicitly turns off invariance at build time.

 Problem 7: Standard library functions
 -------------------------------------